 In addition, HRS also offers a monthly two-hour seminar – “Retiring from UT Austin” that covers retiree insurance enrollment, eligibility, premium billing and payment, Social Security, Medicare and coordination with UT insurance and getting started with ORP or TRS.
 Many faculty have found these sessions to be very helpful and informative and they are highly recommended.

-Upon deciding to retire from the university, the faculty member should submit an official letter of retirement to the chair (with a carbon copy to the Dean).
+Upon deciding to retire from the university, the faculty member should submit an official letter of retirement (email is acceptable) to their department chair.
 The letter should state that he/she will retire effective XX/XX/XX.
-The standard dates for faculty retirements are 1/15/XX, 5/31/XX or 8/31/XX.
+Due to our academic calendar, the standard dates for faculty retirements are 1/15/XX, 5/31/XX or 8/31/XX.

-A faculty member may resign voluntarily from the University at any time although standard resignation dates are 1/15/XX, 5/31/XX or 8/31/XX.
-He or she should write an official letter to the Chair or Director, stating the date of planned resignation and the reason for resignation.
+A faculty member may resign voluntarily from the University at any time although standard resignation dates (due to our academic calendar) are 1/15/XX, 5/31/XX or 8/31/XX.
+If you chose to resign as a UT Austin faculty member, you will need to write an official letter (email is acceptable) to the Chair or Director with the effective date of your resignation.

-Upon receipt of the official resignation letter, the department chair should write an official letter of acceptance.
-At a minimum, the letter should state “I accept your resignation effective XX/XX/XX.” and be signed and dated.
+Upon receipt of the official resignation letter, the department chair will write an official letter (or email) accepting your resignation.
+At a minimum, the letter will state “I accept your resignation effective XX/XX/XX.” and be signed and dated.

-The original resignation letter and a copy of the chair’s acceptance should be sent directly to Kim Snyder (CoLA Dean’s Office, GEB 4.310; MC: G6000).
-The department should also send copies to other departments/centers where there are concurrent appointments, including zero time appointments.
+The department will send the original resignation letter and a copy of the chair’s acceptance directly to Kim Snyder (COLA Dean’s Office, GEB 4.310; MC: G6000).
+The department will also send copies the letter to other departments/centers where the faculty member holds concurrent and/or courtesy appointments.